 Other Therapeutic Parenting Models

-There are many other therapeutic parenting models, Dan Hughes PACE model being one of the best recognised.
+There are many other therapeutic parenting models.
+However, the Dan Hughes PACE model is one of the best recognised.
 A summary of the model can be found here:

 More comprehensive information is available on Dan Hughes’ website